 While trees are only one consideration during the planning process, certain trees or groups of trees can be of such importance and sensitivity that they should significantly modify the design and layout or prevent developments altogether.
 Care has to be taken to ensure that the correct trees are identified as suitable for retention, and that attempts to retain too many unsuitable trees may result in excessive pressure on trees during the construction process.
-Regardless of the legal status of trees, they are a material consideration in the planning system.
+Regardless of the legal status of trees they are a material consideration in the planning system.

-- Arboricultural Impact Assessment (AIA) and Design Considerations Once the detailed design proposals have been drawn up, an AIA needs to be carried out to assess the trees against the proposals.
-This assessment should detail: - that structures are not sited within Root Protection Areas; - the presence of statutory tree protection (Tree Preservation Orders and Conservation Areas); - opportunities for new tree planting particularly where this would contribute towards overall biodiversity gains (see LDP policy NE3 and the Natural Heritage APG for more information); - that new buildings/structures are sited clear of ultimate crown spread; - sufficient space is given for construction work, access, erection of scaffolding and storage of materials; - the effect of the proximity of trees to buildings, on daylight into windows and gardens, existing and future tree height and spread, perceived risks to safety and dominance of trees over properties (see the section below on the proximity of structures and infrastructure to trees for further information); - requirements for infrastructure, above and below ground services, roads and footpaths, visibility splays, CCTV requirements, refuse stores, substations, lighting and signage; - changes in ground levels, including existing, proposed and temporary; - the effect of the proposed development on amenity values of trees on and near the site; - mitigation measures for any tree loss; - future pruning requirements.
+8.4 Arboricultural Impact Assessment (AIA) and Design Considerations

+Once the detailed design proposals have been drawn up, an AIA needs to be carried out in order to assess the trees against the proposals.
+This assessment should detail:

+- that structures are not sited within Root Protection Areas; - the presence of statutory tree protection (Tree Preservation Orders and Conservation Areas) - opportunities for new tree planting; - that new buildings/structures are sited clear of ultimate crown spread; - sufficient space is given for construction work, access, erection of scaffolding and storage of materials; - the effect of the proximity of trees to buildings, on daylight into windows and gardens, existing and future tree height and spread, perceived risks to safety and dominance of trees over properties (see the section below on the proximity of structures and infrastructure to trees for further information); - requirements for infrastructure, above and below ground services, roads and footpaths, visibility splays, CCTV requirements, refuse stores, substations, lighting and signage; - changes in ground levels, including existing, proposed and temporary;

+- the effect of the proposed development on amenity values of trees on and near the site;

+- mitigation measures for any tree loss;

+- future pruning requirements.

 Particular attention should be given to large old or veteran trees that become enclosed within new developments.
 These trees are less resilient to the likely impacts of construction activity within close proximity and are therefore more likely to die or become unsafe.
-It may be more appropriate to incorporate them into open space areas.
+It may be more appropriate to incorporate them into open space or large gardens.